CA4022/Lab1-Configuration-HadoopMR/README.md

 <!-- have not added the JAVA_HOME setup on hadoop-env.sh as it gave error-->

-# Set up and run a single node Hadoop Cluster (Standalone mode)
+# Set up and run a single node Hadoop Cluster
 Now you are either working on your Linux VM, or on your Linux/Unix/OS X machine The official Apache manual for installing a single node Hadoop Cluster is here: